-When a real estate deal is made, the seller usually pays both agents involved a commission based on the sale price of the house.
+When a real estate deal is made, the seller usually pays both agents a commission based on the sale price of the house.
 That commission is negotiable, but it has traditionally been about 6 percent of the purchase price, says Nichole.
 The buyer’s agent and seller’s agent generally split the commission in half.

-Other steps sellers should take include:
+Other important steps include:

 4. Can I bear criticism of my home?

-The emotional aspect of selling a home is often overlooked, but it’s an important part of the selling process, Tyler says.
+The emotional aspect of selling a home is often overlooked, but it’s an important part of the selling process.
 Owners will probably hear a lot about their home’s shortcomings from buyers trying to negotiate a lower price.

 5. Am I willing to screen potential buyers?